 “By cosigning a loan you run the risk of increased debt-to-income ratio and also a ding to your credit score if things go sour with the borrower’s payment habits,” Weitz says.
-“This can prohibit you in the short, or long term, from qualifying for loans of your own.”
+“This can prohibit you in the short-, or long-term, from qualifying for loans of your own.”

 8. You’ll be making that payment if your cosigner defaults

 Be prepared to make the loan payment.
-You may want to consider taking the monthly payment and putting it into a savings account to hold it there.
+You may want to consider taking the monthly payment and putting in into a savings account to hold it there.
 Once you have 12 monthly payments saved, you can stop saving.
 Hopefully, you never have to pay more than 12 payments on the loan, but be prepared for the worst-case scenario that you have to make the payment.

 9. You may need to sue the other responsible party if payments are not made and you get sued